Campaigns for a cause: World Oceans Day.

 As many marketers know, it can be tough to draw a strong line between a cause and a campaign (and then engage crowdfunding!), but we struck gold when the Good Beer Co approached us to launch their Great Barrier Beer in Australia in 2016.

-Save the Reef – The Good Beer Co
+Save the Reef - The Good Beer Co.

 The Good Beer Co is Australia’s first social enterprise brewing company, giving at least 50% of its profits to good causes.
 The launch of Great Barrier Beer aimed to raise funds for the Australian Marine Conservation Society and protect the Great Barrier Reef.
-With limited budget, we needed to raise awareness and fuel a movement.
+With a limited budget, we needed to raise awareness and fuel a movement.

 We created videos for social media and a crowdfunding site, a PR plan around a launch event in Far North Queensland, POS, social media and a series of promotional hooks.
 To extend the crowdfunding effort, 3 celebrity chefs were recruited to be ambassadors for a new style of Great Barrier Beer that would be rolled out nationally.